Animation Sets Window

 New

 The New button creates a new animation.
-It will prompt you for an animation name.
-The new animation will be a skeletal or frame animation depending on the animation type you have selected in the animation type window.
+It will prompt you for an animation name and whether to use skeletal or frame animation mode.
+It also specifies the frame count, frames per-second, and whether to loop the animation (interpolate between the first and last frame).

 Delete